American Public Gas Association: Membership

 Mayors and utility board members can also be involved in the association's activities through participation in the APGA Public Gas Policy Council (PGPC).
 The PGPC is made up of elected and appointed officials from public gas communities across the US and assists APGA with its advocacy efforts.

+The organization runs an annual conference, has testified before the United States House Committee on Energy and Commerce and sued to change US policy at the United States Department of Energy.